Updated: Dec 6, 2022

 If you leave your employment, you must have a compelling reason for doing so.
 A good reason is that a rational person who wanted to work would have provided the same situation.

 If you've been temporarily unemployed or if your work hours have been cut to a very low level, you might be eligible for unemployment insurance payments (UI).
 There are basic requirements that you must meet and prove.
 You must be looking for work during the period you are receiving benefits.

-How to Apply for Unemployment Compensation
+How to Apply for California Unemployment Compensation?

 Your previous employer's records, including the business name, address (both physical and mailing if applicable), phone number, and name of your previous supervisor.

 What was the last time you worked, and why are you no longer employed?

 Your total earnings for the previous week.
 The week begins on Sunday and ends on your last day of work.